This is what I know to be true.

 There are too many stories like Avraham’s, too many tragedies for the individual to absorb, recall, and retell each Tisha B’Av.
 Too many Jews like Avraham Cohen whose deaths marked the end of the ancient line of their family.

 Furthermore, for every departed soul we remember, there are millions upon millions more who are nameless, whose dates of birth and death are lost to history, who no longer have any living soul to speak their names, remember their faces, or light a candle in their honor.

 It is this crushing loss of our ancestral memory, of whole communities, whole worlds that have been snuffed out and have passed into oblivion at the hands of the enemies of Israel, that is truly, irredeemably, deeply disturbing.

-I now realize that the reason my approach to Tisha B’Av has been so labored and so painful this year is because I have been focusing on the darkness of the pit of Av – on that tohu va’vohu, that chaotic cruelty, which is terrifying and entrancing in itself.
+I now realize that it is an error to approach Tisha B’Av by focusing on the darkness of the pit of Av – on that tohu va’vohu, that chaotic cruelty, which is terrifying and entrancing in itself.

-The fear I’ve been feeling has been paralyzing, and the terror valid: If I were to try to cross the mouth of the chasm while looking down into the flames below, how could I possibly make it?
+This is the type of fear that paralyzes, and the terror is valid: If we try to cross the mouth of the chasm while looking down into the flames below, how could we possibly make it?

 But I woke up this morning with a new thought.

 Even while we are approaching Tisha B’Av, the absolute lowest ebb of the entire year, the most tragic day of the most tragic month of both the lunar and solar cycle – even now, as we draw near the edge of this fiery pit of despair, there is one way to persevere.

 We can make it across if we adjust our gaze.

 When it comes time to leap across the maw of Av, one must focus beyond the challenge.
 If it is a chasm we must cross, focus on a star just above and beyond the horizon.